oguzhansade/PancakeSwap_BSC_Sniper/README.md

 •Instruction manual:

-To use the bot, you will need to run the file run.exe .
+To use the bot, you will need to run the file run.exe.
  Then follow the instructions in the command console to configure the bot.